paypal/skipto/README.md

 ## Version History

 ### Version 4.1.2
-* Added <code>aria-busy="true"</code> to menu when SkipTo is initialized and being updated with new menu items to support validators looking for required menu items for the <code>menu</code> role.
+* Added <code>aria-busy="true"</code> attribute to menu element when SkipTo is initialized and being updated with new menu items to support validators looking for required menu items for the <code>menu</code> role.
-* Added <code>aria-controls</code> to button element to reference the <code>id</code> of the menu element as defined in the W3C ARIA Authoring practices for [menu button pattern](https://w3c.github.io/aria-practices/#menubutton).
+* Added the <em>optional</em> <code>aria-controls</code> attribute to button element to reference the <code>id</code> of the menu element as defined in the W3C ARIA Authoring practices for [menu button pattern](https://w3c.github.io/aria-practices/#menubutton).

 ### Version 4.1.1